steffenraubvogel/scrum-tools/README.md

 - Observer
   - Can do nothing but watch the process

-All roles will see the result of voting and the votes of every guesser after they were revealed by the leader.
+All roles will see the result of voting and the votes of every guesser after they were revealed by the moderator.

 ## Development